-Getting just two cleanings per year allows the hygienist to remove plaque that regular brushing and flossing may have missed.
-Plaque can turn into tartar, and tartar build-up can lead to gum disease.
+Our professional cleaning allows the hygienist to remove plaque and tartar that cannot be removed by regular brushing and flossing.
+Plaque will harden (calcify) and turn into tartar.
+Tartar build-up will then lead to gum disease.

 What Happens During A Dental Cleaning?

-Your hygienist will ask if you have experienced any discomfort or pain in your teeth or gums during your last visit.
-If you point out an issue or concern a quick digital x-ray may be taken.
+Your medical history will be reviewed and we will ask if you have experienced any discomfort or pain in your teeth or gums since your last visit.
+If you point out an issue or concern, digital X-rays are done if required.

-Your cleaning will then begin with an ultra sonic scaler.
+Your cleaning will begin utilizing an ultra sonic scaler.
 This tool uses water and ultrasound waves to gently remove tartar from your teeth.
 Suction will be used in your mouth during this treatment to whisk away excess water and saliva.

-At Bellamy Dental every cleaning is followed by polishing.
-Polishing removes stains and creates a smooth tooth finish that repels plaque.
+Every cleaning is followed by polishing.
+Polishing removes stains and creates a smooth tooth finish.